iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Cosine Series.md

 ### **At the Boundary**

 In the discussion of the Cosine Fourier series, we know that the representation of a $\sin$ series is going to take the average at the boundary.
-This is the Dirichlet Theorem.
+This is the [[Dirichlet Theorem]].

 However, when representing a constant of $y = 100$, the cosine series will be OK, both inside and outside of the interval.